-The flu is nasty, seemingly everywhere, and, for infants, a genuine health threat.
+The flu is nasty, seemingly everywhere, and a genuine health threat for infants.
 What it is not, however, is inevitable or unbeatable.
-Flu season does not have to trigger a months-long quarantine.
-Flu is a sickness and, like most sicknesses, it can be prevented or cured.
-Is there a one-size-fits-all solution?
-Absolutely not, but there are plenty of answers to the questions parents have about children’s health.
-When does flu season start?
+Flu is a sickness and, like most sicknesses, it can be prevented and treated.
+Many of the precautions your family has been taking against COVID, namely wearing a mask indoors in public, can also protect against the flu this winter.
+Doing so will be crucial.
+Experts are predicting a nasty upcoming flu season, which means you need to prepare.
+The questions you need to know the answers to: When does flu season start?
 When does flu season end?
 What do seasonal flu symptoms look like?
 How many boxes of tissues should I buy?
 How can you keep a baby from getting sick?
-These are all answerable questions.
+These are all answerable.

 To that end, Fatherly has built this guide to surviving (and thriving) during flu season.
-Here you’ll find all the information you need about flu season dates, dealing with stomach flu in kids, and getting the flu shot for kids.
+Here you’ll find all the information you need about flu season dates, flu symptoms, and getting the flu shot.
 Once you know, you can prepare.
 Once you prepare, you can stop stressing — or stress a bit less anyway.

 Every year, scientists around the world do their best to get one step ahead of the flu by developing that year’s iteration of the flu shot.
 Vaccines work by giving your body a chance to fight off an altered version of a virus or bacteria, so that if it encounters the live virus in the wild, it already knows how to react.
 This can prevent you from becoming ill.
 If you do get sick, it’s often milder than it would have been had you not gotten vaccinated.

 How Long Does the Flu Shot Last?